 To protect residents, COVID-19 precautions remain in place for all sites:

-- Name and contact information may be requested
+- Name and contact information required for contact tracing

 Please note that recreation programs or library borrowing are not available at this time.

-Cool places not operational on August 3 or September 7.
+Cool places not operational on holidays: May 24, July 1, August 2 and September 6.

 Cool place locations